-But a significant fraction of YouTube video consumption is driven by the deliberate choice to watch a given channel or particularly creator.
-There are not good quantitative numbers on the exact proportion of these different kinds of consumption choices, but Hosseinmardi et al.'s (2020) web-tracking approach provides suggestive evidence that the videos reached via link from elsewhere on the web do not qualitatively differ from those encountered directly on the YouTube platform.
+But a significant fraction of YouTube video consumption is driven by the choice to watch a given channel or particularly creator.
+There are not good quantitative numbers on the exact proportion of these different kinds of consumption choices, but Hosseinmardi et al. (2020)'s web-tracking approach provides suggestive evidence of the over-time consistency of individuals' consumption choices.

-This is certainly consistent with anecdotal evidence of how people experience (at least the relevant portion) of YouTube.
+This is certainly consistent with qualitative evidence of how people experience (at least a relevant portion) of YouTube.
 They aren't logging onto the website "to see what's on"; they want to keep up with their favorite YouTubers.
-An important update on Webster's audience theory in the context of social media involves the concept of community.
+An important update on Webster's audience theory in the context of social media seems to be the concept of community.
 People who are highly engaged fans of a given creator aren't just consumers, and they aren't members of an audience; they're members of a community or fandom.